 # set paths to python & directories

-PIP_REQUIRE_VIRTUALENV=true it prevents pip from running outside of a virtualenv – this might not suit you if you already have work using the systemwide python environment, but is a way to ‘force’ using virtualenv.
+By setting PIP_REQUIRE_VIRTUALENV=true it prevents pip from running outside of a virtualenv – this might not suit you if you already have work using the systemwide python environment, but is a way to ‘force’ using virtualenv.